 Last July, we stood with Public Advocate Tish James as she introduced a bill to the NYC Council to ensure city government provides support to student veterans and holds exploitive for-profit colleges accountable if they fail to deliver quality education to veterans using their GI Bill educational benefits.
 Video of that press conference is HERE and our statement of support for the bill's introduction is HERE.

-Today that bill at last was brought to a joint hearing of the Council's Committees on Veterans and Higher Education.
+On December 13, 2018, that bill at last was brought to a joint hearing of the Council's Committees on Veterans and Higher Education.
 Director of Policy & Legislative Advocacy Sam Molik delivered testimony on behalf of the Alliance.
 His testimony is below:

 Good afternoon and thank you to the Chair and the Committee for the opportunity to testify today.
 My name is Samuel Molik and I am the Director of Policy and Legislative Advocacy for the NYC Veterans Alliance, a member-driven, grassroots policy advocacy and community-building organization that advances veterans and their families as civic leaders.